A mature student's guide to CSM - part 2: Graduate Diploma

-Graduate Diploma was described by the staff conducting a Powerpoint presentation in our induction day as ‘one of the most intense courses in Central Saint Martins’.
+As described by the staff conducting a Powerpoint presentation in our induction day.

 Or to use the unofficial description by my classmate's sister, who was in BA Knitwear, next to out studio: ‘Why do you wanna do this course?
 Everyone there looks like they wanna kill themselves.’

-Just like Fashion Folio, Grad Dip is another CSM course offering zero-to-hero progress for aspiring designers who want to get to the same level as the creative powerhouses they worship, but whose true quality is offset by its funny status and little visibility.
+Just like Fashion Folio, Grad Dip is another CSM course doing zero-to-hero transformations for aspiring designers who want to get to the same level as the designers they worship, but whose true quality is offset by its funny status and little visibility.

 This is a course for graduates, so you'll get even less teaching moments, even nit-pickier critiques, the more than occasional yelling...for the equivalent of a BA diploma.